Back to writing

 Think of it as the difference between asking someone to write a sentence (grammar constrains but expression is free) versus asking them to fill a form (slots constrain and expression is limited).

-The styling is ours.
-The structure is ours.
+The styling is mine.
+The structure is mine.
 The composition is the AI's.

 Letting AI control form sounds simple.
-Rebuilding my tool this way took experimentation.
+Rebuilding my tool this way took experimentation—and reminded me why I stopped coding for years before AI made it fun again.

 The AI invents things.
-We documented data path syntax carefully.
+I documented data path syntax carefully.
 The API kept returning non-compliant syntax that broke the renderer.
 Explicit examples of wrong patterns helped more than documentation of right ones.

 Editorial choices can be wrong.
 Early versions buried important information instead of surfacing it.
 I went through nine prompt versions before things stabilized.
 User override is still on the roadmap.